ac-optimus/ESDC_IntelCup2018/personDetection/README.md

+# Info

 IROB uses pre-trained model of MobileNet-SSD.
-The model is conversion of model originally implemented on tensorflow framework.
+The model is conversion of model originally# implemented on tensorflow framework.
 The Model was trained on COCO dataset but since the main focus was on finding person we choose the model that was fine-tuned on PASCAL VOC dataset, which has only 20 different object classes with one background class.
 Initially the